HOURS

 SCHOOL ASSEMBLY

-In alternating weeks with Shared Prayer the school meets in the Church at 2.30p.m. for Assembly.
+Twice a term the school meets in the Church at 2.15 p.m. for Assembly.

-The senior pupils run the programme and give opportunities for children and classes to share important news, birthdays and to show work.
-Parents are encouraged to attend.
+The senior pupils run the programme and give opportunities for children and classes to share their learning and celebrate their successes with the school community.
+Students also receive principal awards for outstanding effort.

 WHĀNAU GROUPS